HITECHCRIME/HC_OVERVIEW/README.md

-/// OFFICIAL AUD_INJECTION FOR AGGROTRAP "DIGITAL LIFE HEIST" BY MOTHNODE_ Get the new aggrotrap injection here_ LINKFIRE LINK Enter the Hitech Crime cinematic narrative universe on YouTube_ http://bit.ly/313tr8c (enter the narrative world of Hitech Crime)
+/// OFFICIAL AUD_INJECTION FOR AGGROTRAP "DIGITAL LIFE HEIST" BY MOTHNODE_ Get the new aggrotrap injection here_ LINKFIRE LINK Subscribe to MOTHNODE on YouTube_ http://bit.ly/313tr8c

 Pre-order Brutalizm Elektroniczny strain with exclusive merch_ X Pre-order exclusive merch in collaboration with KΛNNIBΛL WEΛR_

 /// ENTER THE NARRATIVE UNVIERSE OF HITECH CRIME
 "LORE SNIPPET"
+(enter the narrative world of Hitech Crime)
+Enter the Hitech Crime cinematic narrative universe

 /// WORD FROM MOTHNODE for personal (real thoughts, not character?) xxx